Using the SkyCiv Load Generator in ASCE 7-16 Wind Load Calculation for Solar Panels

 Figure 3.
 Rooftop solar panel parameters.

-The building parameter where the rooftop solar panels will be installed are required to calculate wind and/or snow load pressures.
+The building parameter where the rooftop solar panels will be installed is required to calculate wind and/or snow load pressures.

 Once all the parameters are defined, clicking the Generate Loads button will give a result as shown below.